Updated: Nov 19, 2020

 Disclaimer: This review set is a demo set graciously lent to me by Daniel at Oardio and the review is written of my own accord and all thoughts are my own.
 The Hana is available for purchase from Oardio through their website should you find yourself interested in a pair.

-This is a review for the Tanchjim Hana IEMs.
+This is a review of the Tanchjim Hana IEMs.
 Tanchjim made a name for themselves through the success of their earlier flagship, the Oxygen, a well-tuned single dynamic driver.
 This time, Tanchjim attempts at designing another similarly spec-ed IEM with a different tuning.
 Appearance-wise, it looks like the Oxygen with a paint job.
 Coming in at an SRP of $225 (SGD), it exists in a different price bracket from the Oxygen and we shall see how the Hana fares.

 This is a fairly long review, and if you’re short on time, jump straight to the Conclusion for the final verdict.